The chance to see marine wildlife and spectacular ocean and mountain views as the sun ...

 So, grab a couple of competitive friends or colleagues and head down to HintHunt for a healthy dose of excitement and fun.

 BOOKING AND PRICING INFO FOR HINTHUNT IN CAPE TOWN

 The price of games depends on which challenge you decide to do.
 There are three different types of rooms; both the Zen and Submarine rooms are considered a little more difficult and it’s advised that first-timers attempt the John Monroe Office first.
 However, if you’re gung-ho completing the most challenging room you can go for it!

-Prices are around R230pp at the Old Biscuit Mill and R280pp at the V&A (add on an optional VR experience for R138pp per hour at the V&A).
-When picking the room you want to tackle enquire the cost of each.
+Prices are around R230pp at the Old Biscuit Mill.
+It is R230pp for 2-3 players, or R200pp for 4-6 players (Family Pack special), at the V&A (add on an optional VR experience for R138pp per hour at the V&A).
+When picking the room you want to tackle, enquire the cost of each.
 Bookings must be made in advance as this popular game is always busy.
 To make a reservation, visit HintHunt’s website and click through to the online booking system – it’s quick, easy and convenient.

 VIDEOS TO GET YOU IN THE MOOD

 Eager to learn more about this must-do adventure?
 Read on about HintHunt escape game in Cape Town and its Corporate Team Building offering.
 Keen to test your mental strength in another way?
 Take a peek at our overview of pub quiz nights in Cape Town.